 Lifetime policies allow you to claim the full vet fee limit each and every year, as long as you renew with that insurance provider.
 It means that policy can continually cover conditions your pet develops after your policy starts.

-We believe lifetime cover is better for owners because it can pay for treatment for the lifetime of a pet, which is why all Bought By Many vet fee policies are lifetime.
+We believe lifetime cover is better for owners because it can pay for treatment for the lifetime of a pet, which is why most of Bought By Many vet fee policies are lifetime.

 How does lifetime pet insurance work?